 This is where things can become confusing and difficult.
 The key is to identify the principal applicant.
 In the employment-based example above, the principal is the parent who is being sponsored by an employer for a green card.

-In a situation where a foreign national who already holds a green card is sponsoring his or her spouse for permanent residence, the spouse becomes the principal applicant, and any children of the spouse will derive their benefits (and their immigrant visa preference) through him or her.
+In a situation where a foreign national who already holds a green card is sponsoring a spouse for permanent residence, the spouse becomes the principal applicant, and any children of the spouse will derive their benefits (and their immigrant visa preference) through the immigrating parent.

-A huge concern for foreign nationals with children is "aging out."
+A huge concern for foreign nationals with children and seeking permanent residence is "aging out."
 As you might have noticed, we have been describing children in this article as "unmarried" and "under the age of 21."
 The law does not allow children who are themselves married or over 21 years of age to derive benefits from a principal applicant.
-Thus, the timing of derivative permanent residence applications can be critical for children; if too much time goes by before approval, the child could age out.
+Thus, the timing of derivative permanent residence applications can be critical for children; if too much time goes by before approval for a U.S. green card, the child could age out.

 Recognizing this problem, Congress passed the Child Status Protection Act ("CSPA") in 2002.
 The CSPA uses a complicated formula to toll, or "pause," the age of derivative beneficiary children.
 The CSPA formula is quite complex.
 If you believe your children might age out before being able to apply for U.S. permanent residence, contact an immigration attorney, who can analyze your situation right away.

-Derivative benefits do not apply to aliens who are considered "immediate relatives."
+Derivative benefits do not apply to foreign nationals who are considered "immediate relatives."
 This affects how you will carry out your application process, as well as eligibility in some cases.

 However, the law also says that an alien cannot "derive" an immediate relative classification.
 Thus, if an alien spouse, child, or parent is classified as an immediate relative, that alien's spouse or children cannot also claim immediate relative preference as a derivative beneficiary and must separately qualify for residence through the primary petitioner and have separate immigrant petition (Form I-130) filed on each of their behalf.
 This often creates problem for stepchildren, for example, who qualify only if the parents married before they turned 18.

-One narrow exception for immediate relatives exists in the case of an alien who is the widow or widower of a U.S. citizen.
+One narrow exception for immediate relatives exists in the case of a foreign national who is the widow or widower of a U.S. citizen.
 Under certain conditions, a widow or widower of a U.S. citizen can file a "self-petition" to be classified as an immediate relative, and the unmarried, under-21 child of that widow or widower may derive immediate relative classification.
 Note that this is a very restricted exception.